joelcpinheiro/ec2_terraform/README.md

-# Create a new EC2 Instance on US-EAST-1 Region(North Viiginia) using t2-micro and CentOS 7.9 AMI
+# Create a new EC2 Instance on US-EAST-1 Region(North Virginia) using t2-micro and CentOS 7.9 AMI

 #### Requisites